 The use of mobile payment apps like Apple Pay and Google Pay is expected to nearly double between 2020 and 2025.
 The retail businesses providing the best customer experiences accept several types of popular mobile wallets.

 Some examples of mobile wallets include:

-When asked about which mobile payment brands US consumers had used in 2022, 56% said they had used Apple Pay:
+When asked about which mobile payment brands US consumers had used in 2023, 57% responded Apple Pay:

 Consumers can use Apple Pay to complete transactions anywhere that accepts contactless payments.
-Users need to first download the Apple Wallet app to set up Apple Pay on an iPhone or iPad.
-Next, people need to use their device’s camera to capture the details from credit, debit, or store cards.
-Banks usually need to verify these details before users can start making payments.
+The first step is to download the Apple Wallet app to set up Apple Pay on an iPhone or iPad.
+Next, use the device’s camera to capture the details from credit, debit, or store cards.
+A helpful hint: Banks typically need to verify these details before users can start making payments.

 Google Pay is a mobile wallet that lets consumers make in-app, online, and in-person contactless purchases on Android devices.

 Created by Google to make app purchases in the Google Play store easier, it’s now becoming a popular payment method for in-store and online purchases globally.
-In fact, 41% of the US’s in-store POS purchases were done with Google Pay in 2021.
+In fact, 38% of US in-store POS purchases were done with Google Pay in 2023.